Balhae controversies: Russian position

 Bohai at the time of maximum expansion in the 9th century (according to Russian archaeological research).

-In traditional Russian historiography, this state is recognized as the first highly organized independent state formation of the Tungus-Manchurian peoples.
+In traditional Russian historiography, Bohai is recognized as the first organized state of the Tungus-Manchurian peoples.
+Other Russian scholars argue that they cannot determine the ethnic composition of Bohai with great precision as no materials have been found that can conclusively confirm the opinion of either the Chinese or the Korean side.
+Shavkunov has proposed that ancient Ainu-speaking and Nivh-speaking tribes, as well as Turkic-speaking people, may also have been part of the Bohai population, in addition to the traditionally recognized inhabitants of Bohai (Koguryo and Mohe).
+E. V. Shavkunov believes that Bohai's population also consisted of elements from Central Asia such as Sogdians and Tocharians.
+Many Uyghurs fled to Bohai after the destruction of the Uyghur Khaganate in 840 but they failed to adapt to Bohai society and caused social unrest.

 On the territory of Russia, over 130 years, 18 small objects (detached farm, a watchtower, a smithy far outside village, etc.), 19 villages, and 7 cities of this state have been studied.
 Also, in Russian academic science there are other data on the borders of this state than in Korea and China.

-According to Associate Professor Kim Alexander from Vladivostok State University Bohai studies were not left outside the politically driven polemics during the era of the Sino-Soviet split.
+According to Associate Professor Alexander Kim from Vladivostok State University, Bohai studies were not left outside the politically-driven polemics during the era of the Sino-Soviet split.
 Soviet scholars wrote extensively about the war between the Tang Empire and the state of Bohai, paying great attention to the victories of the Bohai forces and emphasizing the independence of the state, while at the same time trying to downplay the results of the war, which made Bohai re-confirm its inferior position vis-a-vis the Tang Empire in the tributary system.

 Russian Archeologists found in the area an Abbasid drachma from Central Asia which may indicate an economy in which foreign currency may have been used.
 The archeologists laid stress on the argument that the absence of an independently developed coinage is not sufficient evidence to deny that the Bohai state existed as an independent state.

-Alexander Ivliev stresses that Bohai students are mentioned in Chinese sources (e.g. New Book of Tang) to have sat for the bingongke (賓貢科) exam, indicating that for the Tang officials, the students were subjects of other states as opposed to subjects of the Tang realm.
+Alexander L'vovich Ivliev stresses that Bohai students are mentioned in Chinese sources (e.g. New Book of Tang) to have sat for the bingongke (賓貢科) exam, indicating that for the Tang officials, the students were subjects of other states as opposed to subjects of the Tang realm.

-Also, on the basis of archaeological documentary material (credential tag of the Tang Empire), it was established that the Teli people were not part of Bohai in 795.
-They directly paid tribute to Tang and received from him a sign recognizing the power over them of their ruler. there are also two similar tags for Heishui Mohe.